 Forget the myth that you need to be flexible to start—this class is designed specifically to help you get there by safely increasing your range of motion through science-based techniques.
 Each week targets different muscle groups and joints using a functional blend of Controlled Articular Rotations (CARs), Kinstretch-inspired movements, and myofascial release.
 By utilizing props like straps, blocks, and tennis balls, you will learn how to access deeper stretches comfortably while improving joint function and decreasing your risk of injury.
 Whether you are dealing with tightness from sports, stress, or long hours of sitting, this inclusive class offers a practical approach to movement that ensures progress regardless of your starting point.
 All levels welcome with modifications offered throughout.

-Yoga helps with energy levels and fatigue like a power nap, helping you recharge and refresh.
-It can help improve sleep quality, reduce stress, and increase overall energy and vitality.
-Plus, it's a lot more relaxing than trying to sleep on a crowded airplane.
+Yoga helps with depression like a ray of sunshine, lifting your mood and brightening your day.
+It can help reduce stress, improve sleep, and increase overall well-being.
+Plus, it's a lot more enjoyable than taking antidepressants.

 Yoga is like a gentle cardio workout for your heart.
 It gets your blood flowing, strengthens your heart muscle, and can help lower blood pressure.
 Plus, you don't have to worry about your heart skipping a beat when you see your yoga instructor – unless they're really, really attractive.